25 Incredible Things to Do in Riviera Maya Mexico in 2023

 Riviera Maya Tour Transportation

-It’s important to know that the Riviera Maya region is pretty widespread and transportation can be very expensive.
+It’s important to know that the Riviera Maya region is pretty widespread and transportation here can be very expensive.

 For this reason, I would highly recommend booking a tour that has transportation included with hotel pickup.
-This will by far be your easiest and most hassle-free option.

-Otherwise, if you are comfortable getting around on your own, then renting a car will be your best option especially if you want to get to some of the more offbeat and less well known activities.
+This is a great option if you want to get to some of the more off-the-beaten-path attractions, hidden beaches, and less well known activities in Riviera Maya.

 Tips for Planning Your Riviera Maya Mexico Excursions